ArtiPedia/blog-v3/_posts/2016-04-06-jekyll-ssl-certificate.md

 ![change DNS CloudFlare Jekyll GitHub ssl](/images/change-dns-cloudflare-jekyll-github-ssl.jpg) {: .right .half}

-Now is the crucial part.
-You have to change the name servers (NS31.DOMAINCONTROL.COM) in your domain registrar to the following or whichever is provided to you by CloudFlare.
+Now is the crucial part where you have to change the name servers (NS31.DOMAINCONTROL.COM) in your domain registrar to the following or whichever is provided to you by CloudFlare.

 {: .clear}